-Arizona Gymnastics Meet Notes ?- Oregon State (2/10/06)
+Arizona Gymnastics Meet Notes ?- (2/10/06) Oregon State

 The Rankings: The Wildcats fell to No. 14 in the nation this week after entering the Top 10 a week ago.
 As a team, the Wildcats rank in the Top 20 in all four individual events, including No. 6 in the floor exercise, No. 18 on the beam, No. 4 on the uneven bars and No. 17 on the vault.
 Individually, Aubrey Taylor is ranked No. 10 on the bars with an average of 9.860.
 The Wildcats began the year ranked No. 17 in the preseason coaches’ poll.
-Arizona has been ranked in 64 of the last 65 polls, including 17 straight.

 About the Rankings: Unlike other collegiate athletic rankings, collegiate gymnastic rankings are not based on wins and losses or votes.
 Gymnastic teams are ranked by their meet scores alone.
 Teams are ranked by their highest score from Jan.
 9-15.
 From Jan.
 16-Feb.
 16, teams will be ranked by their total season average.
 Starting Feb.
 20, teams and gymnasts will be ranked by a Regional Qualifying Score (RQS).
 An RQS is based on a team's top six regular-season scores, with three scores coming from away meets.
 To obtain the RQS, the team's or gymnast’s highest score is dropped and the remaining five scores are averaged.

 A Tale of Two Seasons: Now five meets into the 2006 season, the Wildcats have an overall record of 2-7 with the two wins coming in the last two dual-meets.
 By comparison, the 2005 squad had earned a record of 9-4 through the first five meets.
 The difference is that this year’s squad is ranked No. 14 in the nation whereas the 2005 club was ranked No. 20 at the same point of the season.
 Additionally, the Wildcats were ranked No. 10 a week ago, a feat last year’s team did not accomplish the entire season.
-Arizona remains among the top teams in the country because each week gymnastics teams are not only competing against teams at the meet, but all other teams around the country.
-The Wildcats have posted a 195 or better in each of the last three meets, something the Wildcats did not do until March last season.

 Back to Form: Despite being a freshman a year ago, Danielle Hicks became one of the Wildcats’ most consistent performers at the end of last season, competing as an all-around in the final six meets of the season and capturing two titles.
 Hicks got off to a bit of a slow start this year, however, seeing both Karin Wurm and Aubrey Taylor earn more consistent all-around totals early in the year.
 That changed two weeks ago when Hicks scored a 39.150 and placed second in the all-around, a total much more reminiscent of the scores she earned as a freshman.
 She bested that total a week ago and claimed her first all-around title of 2006 with a score of 39.175.

 Beamer on Beam: Freshman Briana Bergeson, known better by her teammates as ?'Beamer’, has quickly become the Wildcats’ top scorer the last three weeks on the balance beam.
 She has bested her career-high each of the last three weeks and has placed no lower than second in those meets.
-At Arizona State, she earned a 9.800 to claim second place.
-In her first career home meet against California, she scored a 9.850 to capture her first career individual title.
-Last week against Washington, she set a season team-high 9.900 on the beam to claim her second-consecutive beam title.
+At

 Workman-like Vaulter: Freshman Bree Workman has become one of the Wildcats’ top vaulters this season.
 She ranks second on the team behind classmate Alexis Greene with an average of 9.750 this season.
-Against California two weeks ago, she earned a 9.825, good enough to claim her first-ever vault title.
-The 5-5 native of Lansing, Mich., set her career-high (9.850) at Penn State earlier in the year.
+Against

 Instant Impact: The Wildcats have called upon five freshmen to play integral roles this season.
 Alexis Greene has been a regular in three events and has won three-consecutive floor titles.
 Briana Bergeson holds a team-best 9.900 on beam and has won two-straight titles in the event.
 Two weeks ago, Bree Workman claimed her first-career vault title.
 Sarah Parsons, who has a season-high 9.825 on bars, joins Bergeson and Greene as regulars in the bars rotation.
 Last week, filling in for Greene, Suzanne Alvey made her Wildcat debut and scored a 9.675 on vault.
 In all, seven of the team’s 24 routines have been performed by freshmen in each meet this season.

 Stacked Pac: Once again, the Pac-10 will be one of the toughest conferences in the country.
 Five teams are ranked after the first five weeks of competition.
-Arizona State leads the way at No. 10, followed by No. 11 UCLA, No. 12 Stanford, No. 14 Arizona and No. 19 Oregon State.
-The same five teams plus Washington had been ranked in the first two polls of the season.
-California is the lone team that has yet to be ranked this season.

 The Lone Senior: When a team graduates six seniors in one class, it usually means that the following year they will rely on a number of underclassmen.
 That certainly is the case this year for the Wildcats, but don’t tell that to senior Erin Muirhead.
 Muirhead, the team captain, looks to provide veteran leadership as she returns for her final season as a Wildcat.
 Coming off of a foot injury that cut short her season last year, Muirhead earned marks of 9.600 on beam and 9.675 on floor in

 Super Soph’s: Danielle Hicks, Karin Wurm and Rachelle Silberg all played vital roles on the Wildcat squad as freshmen.
-Now as sophomores, each are playing a prominent role in the Arizona lineups.
-Hicks has made 11-straight all-around appearances dating back to last season, while Wurm made her debut as an all-arounder this year.
-Silberg again has remained a mainstay in the club’s vault lineup, as she has averaged a 9.715 in the event this season.
+Now as sophomores, each are playing a prominent role in the

 A Look Back: The No. 10 Arizona women’s gymnastics team (195.325) picked up its second-consecutive victory as it knocked off

 Led by Danielle Hicks’ first all-around title of the season, the Wildcats turned in four solid rotations to post their third total of 195.150 or better in as many weeks.

 The Wildcats opened the meet on the vault posting a team total of 48.625.
 Bree Workman earned a third-place finish to lead the Wildcats with a mark of 9.775.
 Karin Wurm added a 9.750, while Hicks and Taylor chipped in scores of 9.725 and 9.700, respectively.
 Ashley Houghting (9.900) and Chelsea Bakken (9.800) earned the top two spots in the event.
-Freshman Suzanne Alvey made her official Arizona debut, earning a score of 9.675.
+Freshman Suzanne Alvey made her official

 The Wildcats wrapped up the meet on floor, led by Greene’s second-straight floor title with a mark of 9.875, which equaled her career-high.
-Hicks (9.800) claimed second-place with Washington’s Kristen Omori, while Holton matched her season-best score of 9.775 to place fourth.
-Muirhead bounced back from her beam performance to add a 9.750 to share fifth-place with Taylor.
+Hicks (9.800) claimed second-place with

 Hicks claimed the third all-around title of her career with a season-high 39.175.
-Taylor scored a 39.075 to take second overall.
-Washington’s Haughting took third place with a 38.700, while Wurm finished fourth, totaling a 37.975.

-Future Cats: Last November, Head Coach Bill Ryden announced the signing of three student-athletes who inked their names to National Letters of Intent to come to Arizona for the 2006-07 academic year.
-The future Wildcats are Brittney Morgan of Charlottesville, Va., Miranda Russell of Oshkosh, Wisc., and Jamie Custer of La Grange Park, Ill.
+Future Cats: Last November, Head Coach Bill Ryden announced the signing of three student-athletes who inked their names to National Letters of Intent to come to

 Looking ahead: The Wildcats will remain on the road for another week as the club takes on Stanford on Feb.
-17 in Palo Alto, Calif.
+17 in